When You DON'T Need a WhatsApp Bot — The 5-Question Test

 3. No budget for ongoing maintenance

-The monthly cost of a WhatsApp bot is part of the real price, not extras.
-A business that can’t afford $30-100/month consistently isn’t ready for a bot.
+The monthly cost of a WhatsApp bot is part of the real price, not something you can skip.
+A business that can’t commit to $30-80/month reliably isn’t ready for a bot.

 4. The product is complex and requires tailored explanation